You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Subject-and-Object Talks

-In philosophy, a subject is a being that exercises agency, undergoes conscious experiences, and is situated in relation to other things that exist outside itself; thus, a subject is any individual, person, or observer.
-An object is any of the things observed or experienced by a subject, which may even include other beings (thus, from their own points of view: other subjects).
+In philosophy, a subject as a being that exercises agency, undergoes conscious experiences, and is situated in relation to other things that exist outside itself; thus, a subject is any individual, person, or observer.
+Also in philosophy, an object is any of the things observed or experienced by a subject, which may even include other beings (thus, from their own points of view: other subjects).

 From Subject and object (philosophy) on Wikipedia